 Ability to effectively deal with stressful situations

-Know how to use a radio
+Know how to use a handheld radio (or learn)

 Requires standing for long periods of time